yuri-schmaltz/anything-llm/README.md

 - `yarn dev:server` To boot the server locally (from root of repo).
 - `yarn dev:frontend` To boot the frontend locally (from root of repo).
 - `yarn dev:collector` To then run the document collector (from root of repo).

+If you are orienting yourself around the monorepo for the first time, start with the [Repository Analysis](./REPOSITORY_ANALYSIS.md) for a birds-eye overview of each package and supporting asset.

 [Learn about documents](./server/storage/documents/DOCUMENTS.md)